 You can see my review of CELTA vs TEFL here.

 Or, if you’re ready to choose a TEFL course, you can access a range of discounted TEFL courses here (they’re good for any country – not just China).

 Online teaching vs classroom teaching – what’s the verdict?

 If you ask me, classroom teaching wins hands-down.
 There’s no competition.

 However, it does depend on individual circumstances.
-If you have family commitments that prevent you from travelling, online teaching may be the preferred option.
+If you have family commitments that prevent you from travelling, online teaching may be your only option.

-Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching so there’s no surprises down the track.
+Whichever one you choose, make sure you’re familiar with all the pros and cons before you start teaching.
+That way, there’s no surprises down the track.

 You might even decide to do both!

-What do you think is better - online teaching or classroom teaching?
-Share your thoughts below.
+What do you think is better – online teaching or classroom teaching?
+Have your say below.